fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 How to do it
 ------------

-From `formal.py` we can add different configurations with :py:func:`fvm.FvmFramework.add_config`:
+In our `formal.py` we can add different configurations with :py:func:`fvm.FvmFramework.add_config`:

 .. code-block:: python